TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/algol68/index.md

 {% endraw %}

-Selection Sort in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Selection Sort in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm